darkclouds2357/document-and-research/microservices/data_communication.md

 - Don’t skip APIs because “it’s faster.”
 That’s not speed—it’s debt.
 - Don’t pretend this is okay “for now” and forget about it.
 That’s how systems rot.

-Got it—no more bullet-to-bullet slide copying.
-Let’s rewrite the **Direct Service Calls** section as a proper article section—narrative, sharp, and in your style.

 ---

 ## **3. Direct Service Calls (Point-to-Point)**